sjfricke/Tango-C-NDK-Tutorial/Section_04_Project/Tutorials/Chapter_10.md

 		```
 		* Here we make a call first to `TangoConfig_setBool` to toggle on the setting and then another to `TangoConfig_setInt32` to tell what depth mode options we want to include as well
 		* Again, you will need to consult the [Tango Config Reference](https://developers.google.com/tango/apis/c/reference/group/config-params) for knowing what you need to enable and set
-* Next since we are using the Motion sensor we need to tell Tango abour the Frame of Reference being used
+* Next since we are using the Motion sensor we need to tell Tango about the Frame of Reference being used
 	* More info about that can be found in [Frame of Reference Chapter](../../Section_03_Tango/Tutorials/Chapter_07.md)
 * Once we set our `TangoCoordinateFramePair` to be what we want we need to call the `TangoService_connectOnPoseAvailable` function to set up what do with our position data.
 	* The first two arguments are for telling which `TangoCoordinateFramePair` to use